Real-Time Dam Levels

 Water Level Analysis

 The storage situation at Hope Valley remains highly stable.
-At 74.5% capacity, the facility is holding 3 GL of water.
+With a current fill rate of 74.8%, the reservoir contains 3 GL.
 This indicates a very comfortable buffer for the upcoming dry seasons.

 Catchment & Hydrological Impact

 The Off-stream acts as the primary lifeblood for Hope Valley, making it a cornerstone of the South Australian Gulf network.
-Managing the flow from the Off-stream ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the South Australian Gulf are deeply influenced by the retention capacity of Hope Valley.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+The South Australian Gulf region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance